NervanaSystems/ngraph/python/BUILDING.md

       -DCMAKE_CXX_COMPILER=C:\Program Files (x86)\Microsoft Visual Studio\2017\Professional\VC\Tools\MSVC\14.16.27023\bin\Hostx64\x64
 ~~~~
 There are a couple of things to notice here.
 One is that the full path to the x64 version of
 MSVC compiler has to be specified.
-This is because DNNL requires a 64-bit version and cmake might
+This is because DNNL requires a 64-bit version and cmake may
-not detect it correctly by itself.
+fail to detect it correctly.
 Only the DEX mode is supported on Windows systems, hence the `NGRAPH_DEX_ONLY` flag.
 The other equally important thing to note is that the temporary directory where the build is to be installed can be specified.
 This examples uses `C:\temporary_install_dir` however, a subdirectory of `ngraph\build` works as well.
-The final python will contain the contents of this temporary directory so it's very important to set it.
+The final Python will contain the contents of this temporary directory so it's very important to set it.

 2. Build the `install` target: